Use Cases

 Research groups training transformer models on genomic and proteomic sequences share a recurring constraint: the architectures required for meaningful discovery are too large to load on the hardware a lab can budget.
 A 6B-parameter sequence classifier that looks fine on paper will OOM in practice due to CUDA allocator fragmentation.
 Grad-checkpointing buys headroom but adds 40% wall-clock overhead, a steep cost on already-long runs.

 Optimemory's VMM stitching layer recovers addressable memory at the driver level without altering training code.
 In our own experiments on genomic benchmark datasets, a single import moved the effective ceiling from 3B to 6B parameters on a four-card A100 node.
-For hypothesis testing on tabular phenotype data, Autopilot accepts HDF5 and NumPy inputs directly and returns a ranked model leaderboard in under an hour.
+For RAG workloads over genomic literature and protein databases, HyperRAG's KV cache eliminates redundant prefill costs when the same documents appear across queries.

 Talk to us about academic licensing